 9. The students’ GPA on the program prerequisites they have completed at the time of application is used to rank all students being considered for admission.
 The top 24 candidates are admitted so long as they are in good academic standing and have completed the program prerequisites and required academic foundation classes before taking any Respiratory Care classes.

 10. Complete the Test of Essential Academic Skills V for Allied Health (TEAS V for AH).
 Contact MSU Testing Services to Schedule: 940-397-4676.
 Only TEAS V for AH will be accepted, no exceptions.

 11. Notification of acceptance into the Program is made in writing and requires an acceptance form returned to the Respiratory Care program.
 By accepting the position the student agrees to the Technical Standards required to become a Respiratory Therapist that are stated in the letter awarding either Full or Conditional admission.

 12. These rules are in place, in part, so that the student can complete all BSRC degree requirements 23 months from starting the respiratory care course work.
-With the degree requirements completed in May of the senior year the student is in the best position to be successful when they sit for their first national board examination in July following graduation.
+With the degree requirements completed in May of the senior year the student is in the best position to be successful when they sit for their first national board examination following graduation.

 You must apply to MSU as well as to the program.
 You may do that by going to the following web site here.